alainbryden/bitburner-scripts/README.md

 - `alias work="run work-for-factions.js --fast-crimes-only"`
   - Auto-work for factions.
 Will also do crime loops as deemed necessary.
 (Note, daemon will start this automatically as well)
 - `alias start-tight="run daemon.js --looping-mode --recovery-thread-padding 30 --cycle-timing-delay 2000 --queue-delay 10 --stock-manipulation-focus --tail --silent-misfires --initial-max-targets 64"`
   - Let this be a hint as to how customizable some of these scripts are (without editing the source code).
 The above alias is powerful when you are end-of-bn and your hacking skill is very high (8000+), so hack/grow/weaken times are very fast (milliseconds).
-You can greatly increase productivitly and reduce lag by switching to this `--looping-mode` which creates long-lived hack/grow/weaken scripts that run in a loop.
+You can greatly increase productivity and reduce lag by switching to this `--looping-mode` which creates long-lived hack/grow/weaken scripts that run in a loop.
 This, in addition to the tighter cycle-timing makes them more vulnerable to misfiring (completing out-of-order), but adding recovery thread padding (a multiple on the number of grow/weaken threads to use) can quickly recover from misfires.
 Note that if you don't yet have enough home-ram to support such a high recovery-thread multiple, you can start lower (5 or 10) then buy more home ram and work your way up.

 ## Customizing Script Code (Advanced)